If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I’m not pretty enough for you, Harry.’
 Katie giggled.
 ‘I’m glad you’re my friend again.
 I enjoy scaring the firsties with you.’

-‘It’s still fun,’ Katie murmured.
-She buried her head in his shoulder.
+‘It’s still fun,’ Katie murmured, burying her head in his shoulder.
 ‘I don’t think Fleur would like you carrying me like this, either.’

-Katie laughed, then groaned.
+Katie laughed and groaned.
 ‘Are we there yet?’

 ‘Nearly,’ Harry said.
 ‘Only a minute or two now.’

 ‘It’s quite painful.’
-Her words slipped out fast and soft, blending into one another.
+Her words slipped out fast and soft, blurring into one another.
 ‘Like, it really really hurts, but, at the same time, it doesn’t.
 How weird is that?’

 ‘That is quite strange.’
 Harry turned round and shoved his way into the hospital wing with his back.
 ‘But Madam Pomfrey will fix it for you in a moment.’